What is spinal muscular atrophy (SMA)?

 - Assistive devices – including braces (orthotics), wheelchairs, and other devices to help with movement and independence

-What are the survival rates for SMA?
+What are the survival rates for spinal muscular atrophy?

 Life expectancy depends on the type of SMA.
 The later the symptom onset, the fewer issues a child or adult is likely to have and the longer they are expected to live.